Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

  - Click "My Apps" in the top right corner and add a new app.
  - Give it a display name and your e-mail address, press "Create App".

+A Facebook app keeps track of stats such as active users during a period and much more.

 You now have an app which you can use for a Facebook SDK and even the Graph API Explorer: https://developers.facebook.com/tools/explorer/

 ## Graph API Explorer